Important updates for practitioners

-4.26 The Inspector-General expects registered trustees to exercise special caution to minimise such risks before they arise to avoid potentially costly and time consuming action after the fact (e.g. applying to court for directions, voluntary resignation or involuntary removal by creditors, court reviews into conduct and/or Inspector-General disciplinary proceedings).
+4.24 We expect registered trustees to be proactive in minimising risks of dispute before they arise to avoid potentially costly and time consuming action after the fact (e.g. applying to court for directions, voluntary resignation or involuntary removal by creditors, court reviews into conduct and/or disciplinary proceedings).

 4.25 Before accepting an appointment, registered trustees must sign a Trustee Consent to Act Declaration (Form 12) under section 156A of the Act.
 That form includes a declaration of relationships which requires disclosure of whether the registered trustee (or their related entities) are related to the debtor they consent to act for.

-4.28 Registered trustees should be aware that failure to declare the existence of relationships (or properly disclose) may expose them to a potential:
+4.26 Registered trustees should be aware that failure to declare or properly disclose the existence of relationships may expose them to a potential:

 - order of the court that they cease to be trustee of an estate under paragraph 90-15(3)(b) of the Schedule